INDIA PILGRIMAGE

 Kashi Vishwanath Temple: A Sacred Legacy

-The Kashi Vishwanath Temple, located in Varanasi (also known as Kashi or Benares), is one of the most revered Hindu temples dedicated to Lord Shiva.
-It is among the twelve Jyotirlingas, which are considered the holiest Shiva temples.
+The Kashi Vishwanath Temple, located in Varanasi (also known as Kashi or Benares, now Varanasi), is one of the most revered Hindu temples dedicated to Lord Shiva.
+It is among the twelve Jyortirlingas, which are considered the holiest Shiva temples.
 The temple has a tumultuous history, having been destroyed and rebuilt multiple times.
 Notably, it was demolished by Mughal Emperor Aurangzeb in 1669, who constructed the Gyanvapi Mosques on its site.
 Despite these challenges, the temple remained a vital center of worship for Hindus.

 Restoration by Ahilyabai Holkar